Exactly Optimal and Communication-Efficient Private Estimation via Block Designs: Main Results

 This implies that it is not able to find a non-uniform RPBD scheme marginally equivalent to the optimal SS scheme.
-Nevertheless, by the continuity of the worst-case risk \eqref{eq:RPBL2risk_opt}, we expect that an RPBD scheme with the ratio similar to \eqref{eq:SSApproxRatio} has a near-optimal risk.
+Nevertheless, by the continuity of the worst-case risk \eqref{eq:RPBL2risk_opt}, we expect that an RPBD scheme with the ratio similar to \eqref{eq:SSApproxRatio} {attains near-optimality}.
 One easy way to find a near-optimal RPBD scheme with low communication cost is to use an RPBD obtained by truncating a symmetric block design as explained in Remark \ref{remark:truncation}.
 In particular, let $(\mathcal{X}',\mathcal{Y},\mathcal{I}')$ be a $(v',b,r,k,\lambda)$-block design with $v'/k \approx e^\epsilon+1$, and let $(\mathcal{X},\mathcal{Y},\mathcal{I})$ be a $(v,b,r,\lambda)$-RPBD obtained by truncating the block design.
 Then we have

 when $v \gg 1$.
-Hence, if a $(v',b,r,k,\lambda)$-block design gives a block design scheme achieving (near-) optimal risk for given $\epsilon$, then its truncation gives an RPBD scheme achieving near-optimal risk for each $v<v'$ and the same $\epsilon$.
-We note that the way that HR and PGR\cite{HR-19Acharya,PGR-22Feldman} are applied to the input data size not of the form of possible input data size for Sylvester's Hadamard matrices or projective geometry-based block design schemes is equivalent to the use of truncated RPBD schemes.
+Hence, if a $(v',b,r,k,\lambda)$-block design gives a block design scheme achieving {near-optimality} for given $\epsilon$, then its truncation gives an RPBD scheme achieving {near-optimality} for each $v<v'$ and the same $\epsilon$.
+We note that the way that HR and PGR\cite{HR-19Acharya,PGR-22Feldman} are applied to the input data size not of the form of possible input data size for Sylvester's Hadamard matrices or projective geometry-based block design schemes is equivalent to the use of truncated RPBD schemes. { However, we can also utilize any other block designs in constructing truncated RPBD schemes, and this makes it possible to reduce the communication cost even lower than previously proposed schemes while attaining the {near-optimality}.

-For example, suppose we want to find a near-optimal RPBD scheme with low communication cost at $v = 2000$ and ${\epsilon = \log 3}$.
-In this case, a symmetric block design from projective geometry in Table \ref{tab:blockDesigns} with $q=4$ and $t = 7$ satisfies
+For example, suppose we want to find a near-optimal RPBD scheme with low communication cost at $v=100$ and $\epsilon=1$.
+In this case, PGR\cite{PGR-22Feldman} uses a truncated projective geometry based block design scheme as follows.
+First, as the block design from projective geometry satisfies $v'/k \approx q$, set $q$ to be the closest prime power to $e^\epsilon+1$, in this case $q=4$.
+Then, use the smallest $t$ such that $\frac{q^t-1}{q-1} \geq v=100$, that is, $t=5$.
+Then, truncating such block design becomes an $(100, 341, 85, 21)$-RPBD, and corresponding scheme satisfies $R_{v,2}(Q,\hat{P}_n) = 368.64$.
+This is only 2\% larger than {the optimal asymptotic risk $M_{v,2,\epsilon} = 360.94$.} Note that the optimal SS for those $v$ and $\epsilon$ uses the communication cost of $b=\binom{100}{27}$, which is translated into $\log_2 b \approx 80.67$ bits per client, while truncated PGR uses the communication cost $b=341$, about 8.41 bits per client.